stashapp/CommunityScripts/plugins/phashDuplicateTagger/README.md

   (These last two options are obviously for after you have removed the scenes you don't want any longer)

 PS.
 This script is essentially a hack and slash job on scripts from Belley and WithoutPants, thanks guys!

+PPS.
+The original plugin has been rewritten by stg-annon, and does now require hos stashapp-tools module (pip install stashapp-tools)
+     (Yes, this works with the Stash Docker)